Dora and the Lost City of Gold: Production

-The visual effects are provided by Mill Film, Moving Picture Company and Cheap Shot VFX, supervised by Lindy De Quattro, Andy Brown and Richard Little with visualization services provided by Proof and 2D animation provided by Blink Industries.
+Visual effects were provided by Mill Film, Moving Picture Company and Cheap Shot VFX, under the supervision of Lindy DeQuattro, Andy Brown, and Richard Little.
+Visualization services were provided by Proof Inc., with 2D animation provided by Blink Industries.
+Previsualization incorporated a process called “SketchVis,” in which 2D animators created rough drawings over the visual effects plates to block and time animated characters’ movements.
+This provided more expressive reference for the 3D animators, while the brevity of the process allowed for experimentation and earlier test screenings.

 Release

-The film was released on August 9, 2019, the same day that the 2000 television animated series ends.
+The film was released on August 9, 2019, the same day that the 2000 animated television series ended.
 It was previously slated for August 2, 2019.

 Home media

 Dora and the Lost City of Gold was released on Digital HD on November 5, 2019, and later on DVD and Blu-ray on November 19, 2019.
 The film is also available on Amazon Prime and Paramount+.

 Reception

 Box office

 Dora and the Lost City of Gold grossed $60.5 million in the United States and Canada, and $60.1 million in other territories for a worldwide total of $120.6 million against a production budget of $49 million.

 In the United States and Canada, the film was released alongside The Kitchen, The Art of Racing in the Rain, Scary Stories to Tell in the Dark and Brian Banks, and was projected to gross $15–20 million from 3,500 theaters in its opening weekend.
-In India the film was released in English, Hindi, Telugu and Tamil languages and became a blockbuster.
 The film made $6.7 million on its first day, including $1.25 million from Thursday night previews.
-It went into debut to $17 million, finishing fourth at the box office; 46% of its audience was Latino, while 32% were Caucasian, 11% African-American and 10% Asian.
+It went into debut to $17 million, finishing fourth at the box office behind Hobbs & Shaw, The Lion King and Scary Stories to Tell in the Dark; 46% of its audience was Latino, while 32% were Caucasian, 11% African-American and 10% Asian.
 It dropped 51% in its second weekend to $8.5 million, finishing sixth.
 It then made $5.3 million in its third weekend and $4.1 million in its fourth, and $2.7 million in its fifth.